openwisp/django-freeradius/docs/source/general/management_commands.rst

 ``cleanup_stale_radacct``
 -------------------------

-This command closes stale RADIUS sessions that have remained open for the number of days specified.
+This command closes stale RADIUS sessions that have remained open for the number of specified ``<days>``.

 .. code-block:: shell